Read the latest from Bristol Health President & CEO Kurt A. Barwis, FACHE.

 Common examples of musculoskeletal problems include acute injuries such as ankle and knee sprains, muscle strains and shoulder dislocations, and overuse injuries such as tendonitis and stress fractures.

 Returning to your normal activity will depend on many factors.
-Dr. Betz will evaluate you and your injury and discuss your goals.
+Your doctor will evaluate you and your injury and discuss your goals.
 He will then develop a treatment plan specific to your needs with a goal of returning you to your normal activity level, prior to your injury.

 You may be referred to us by your primary care physician, but you can all call the Sports Medicine practice directly if you have pain that limits your mobility and lifestyle.